genericfish/generic-editor/README.md

 - node.js is used as our main way to write the server while HTML is used for the developing the webpage.
 - Google Cloud Compute Engine is one of the main components along with websocket technology and nginx to allow the storage of documents and images to the Google Cloud.
+- Google Cloud Storage Buckets were used to store images uploaded by the drag and drop functionality.
 - Allowing users to collaborate on the same document was achieved using an operational transformation algorithm implemented by ShareDB.

 ### Demo